darbio/darbio.github.io/_posts/2016-01-04-events-based-architecture-using-aws.markdown

 Our SQS queue will now receive any messages which are published to the SNS topic `INCIDENT_CREATED`.

+N.B.
+I will leave it up to you to set up your queue for long polling, batching etc.

 ### Consumer application

 1. Create a new visual studio console application project called `EMAIL_ON_INCIDENT_CREATED`.